Mark Zaid

-Mark S. Zaid (born 1967) is an American attorney with a practice focused on national security law, freedom of speech constitutional claims, and government accountability.
+Mark S. Zaid (born 1967) is an American attorney based in Washington, D.C. with a practice focused on national security law, freedom of speech constitutional claims, and government accountability.

-In 1998 he founded the James Madison Project, an organization dedicated to reducing government secrecy.
-It is interested in the Freedom of Information Act and government whistleblowers.
+In 1998, Zaid founded the James Madison Project, an organization dedicated to reducing government secrecy.
+It is interested in the Freedom of Information Act (FOIA) and government whistleblowers.
 He is a co-editor of Litigation Under the Federal Open Government Laws.
 He is a co-founder of a legal organization called Whistleblower Aid, intended to help whistleblowers forward their concerns without incurring legal liability.

 Early life and education

 Born in Manhasset, New York in 1967, Zaid is the grandson of Rabbi David Max Eichhorn.
 In 2004, Zaid published a book of his grandfather's letters about his experiences in World War II and the Holocaust as a U.S. Army Chaplain.
 He is a 1989 graduate of the University of Rochester in Rochester, New York and a 1992 graduate of Albany Law School of Union University in Albany, where he served as an associate editor of the Albany Law Review.

 While a student at Albany Law School, Zaid was an intern of Stan Lundine, the lieutenant governor of New York.